dartmoordunbar/handbook/README.md

 The handbook can be run locally by:
 1. Clone the handbook repository to your machine.
-2. Open command prompt.
+2. Open PowerShell.
 3. Navigate to the root directory of the handbook repository on your machine.
-4. Enter the following Docker command:
+4. Enter the following Docker command, making sure the backticks aren't present when running:

-`docker run --rm --label=jekyll --volume=%CD%:/srv/jekyll  -it -p 4000:4000 jekyll/jekyll jekyll serve`
+`docker run --rm --label=jekyll --volume=" FILE PATH TO CURRENT DIRECTORY ":/srv/jekyll  -it -p 4000:4000 jekyll/jekyll jekyll serve`

-5.Using a browser, enter localhost:4000 to see the website.
+5.Using a browser, enter `localhost:4000` to see the website.